An effective strategy

 Why tobacco harm reduction?

 The Canadian government has set a goal of cigarette consumption rates lower than 5% by 2035 [1].
 To achieve this goal, we should examine the models of countries who have been successful in attaining low rates of cigarette smoking, and Sweden and New Zealand are great examples of this.
-Approximately 20% of Swedish males use Snus, a form of oral smokeless tobacco with a risk profile comparable to nicotine pouches (approximately 0.1 % the risk of cigarette smoking).
+Approximately 20% of Swedish males use Snus, a form of oral smokeless tobacco with a risk profile comparable to vaping (approximately 5% % the risk of cigarette smoking).
 With cigarette use at 5% of the population, Sweden is considered to be a smoke-free country and has the lowest rate of lung cancer in Europe [2].
 Moreover, New Zealand's smoking rate has been halved in only five years due to the widespread acceptance of smoke free products according to a report by a panel of international experts led by public health expert Dr Marewa Glover of New Zealand [3].

 Why tobacco harm reduction?